UniBreakfast/pacergame-rulebook-with-gpt/README.md

 # [pacergame-rulebook-with-gpt](https://github.com/UniBreakfast/pacergame-rulebook-with-gpt)

-# **PacerGame Rulebook**
+# **PacerGame (PG) Rulebook**

 ## **1. Introduction**

-Welcome to **PacerGame**, a gamified self-improvement system designed to help you achieve your goals through structured tasks and rewards.
+Welcome to **PacerGame**, a gamified self-improvement system designed to help you become a confident and accomplished individual.
+PacerGame empowers you to build a strong and consistent momentum towards personal growth, create and strengthen a tendency to achieve goals and fulfill desires.
 By engaging in meaningful activities aligned with your personal endeavors, you earn Confidence Points (CP) that fuel your progress and unlock new challenges.

 ## **2. Key Concepts**

 ### **2.1 Endeavors (ES)**

-- **Definition:** Overarching areas of interest such as goals, dreams, needs, skills to develop, or habits to build or break.
+- **Definition:** Overarching areas of interest such as goals, dreams, desires, needs, skills to develop, or habits to build or break, as well as acquiring or deepening knowledge in specific domains.
 - **Purpose:** Provide direction and focus for selecting activities.
+Help evaluate overall progress in achieving the desired outcomes.

 ### **2.2 Activities (AS)**

+- **Definition:** Specific tasks with clearly defined amounts in appropriate units and subjectively estimated difficulty levels.
+- **Purpose:** Serve as a base for quests to facilitate the pursuit of specific endeavors.

 - **Creation:**
   - **Specific Tasks with Defined Amounts:** When creating an activity, specify a specific amount using appropriate units such as minutes, pages, or kilometers.
 This defines the exact requirement for the activity.